garystafford/voter-service/README.md

 ## Quick Start

-To clone, build, test, and run the Voter Spring Boot service locally, requires MongoDB to be pre-installed and running on port `27017`.
+Requires MongoDB to be pre-installed and running locally, on port `27017`.
+To clone, build, test, and run the Voter Spring Boot service, locally:

 ```bash
 git clone https://github.com/garystafford/voter-service.git